 The Department of Social Work partners with George Mason's nationally recognized School for Conflict Analysis & Resolution (S-CAR) on a three-year dual degree program.
-Students can earn both an MSW and a Master of Science in Conflict Analysis & Resolution while taking advantage of the diversity of the D.C. metropolitan area and the university's proximity to the nation's capital.
+Students can earn both an MSW in Clinical Practice or Social Change and a Master of Science in Conflict Analysis & Resolution while taking advantage of the diversity of the D.C. metropolitan area and the university's proximity to the nation's capital.

 Master’s level social workers work in mental health agencies, schools, businesses, and health care settings in both the public and private sectors.
 They often serve as chief administrators or departmental directors in hospitals, homeless shelters, domestic violence programs, group homes, substance abuse programs and adoption agencies.
-Other settings in which social workers perform include developing community programs and resources; working as analysts, lobbyists, and policymakers in public, for-profit, and nonprofit human service agencies, advocacy groups, think tanks, and professional membership organizations.
+Social workers can also develop community programs and resources or work as analysts, lobbyists, and policymakers in public, for-profit, and nonprofit human service agencies, advocacy groups, think tanks, and professional membership organizations.